 Contact one of our staff members below for your community care connections.

-Community ParaMedicine: Medication management, wound care, home safety, blood pressure, weight and oxygen checks
+Community ParaMedicine: Medication management, wound care, home safety evaluation, vital signs, weight checks, lab draws, assisted telehealth visits, and vaccine administration.

 Substance Use Prevention: Provides community resources and education for youth and adults